Why we're here:

 A lot of people viewed WOIRA as a magic bullet; a one-size-fits-all method of keeping TV Licensing pariahs at bay.
 Sadly for them, it wasn't to be.
 It didn't take too long before TV Licensing started to ignore WOIRA letters and visited the properties anyway.

-TV Licensing could never openly admit that to ignoring lawful WOIRA instructions, but given the number of breaches we've seen on YouTube there appears little doubt.
+TV Licensing could never openly admit to ignoring lawful WOIRA instructions, but given the number of breaches we've seen on YouTube there appears little doubt.
 Ignoring WOIRA is undoubtedly one of the many "dirty little secrets" TV Licensing goons are expected to deny if challenged.

 With the benefit of hindsight, we now view WOIRA as a potentially risky strategy.
 It should only be used if the occupier is ready and willing for direct confrontation with TV Licensing, because that is the probable outcome.